I want to run Apache Spark jobs on an Amazon EMR cluster, but the core node is almost out of disk space.

 }

-For more information on these parameters, see Monitoring and instrumentation in the Spark documentation.
+For more information on these parameters, see Monitoring and instrumentation on the Apache Spark website.

 Reduce the default retention period of YARN container logs

-Spark application logs, which are the YARN container logs for your Spark jobs, are located in /var/log/hadoop-yarn/apps on the core node.
-Spark moves these logs to HDFS when the application is finished running.
+Spark application logs are the YARN container logs for your Spark jobs, that are located in /var/log/hadoop-yarn/apps on the core node.
+Spark moves these logs to HDFS when the application finishes its run.
 By default, YARN keeps application logs on HDFS for 48 hours.
-To reduce the retention period:
+To reduce the retention period, complete the following steps:

-1. Connect to the primary, core, or task nodes using SSH.
+- Use SSH to connect to the primary, core, or task nodes.

-2. Open the /etc/hadoop/conf/yarn-site.xml file on each node in your Amazon EMR cluster (primary, core, and task nodes).
+- Open the /etc/hadoop/conf/yarn-site.xml file on each node in your EMR cluster (primary, core, and task nodes).

 Reduce /mnt/yarn usage

-If the /mnt/yarn directory is highly utilized, adjust the user cache retention or scale the EBS volumes on the node.
-For more information, see How can I prevent a Hadoop or Spark job's user cache from consuming too much disk space in Amazon EMR?
+When the disk usage in the /mnt/yarn directory is high, either adjust the user cache retention or scale the EBS volumes on the node.
+For more information, see How do I stop a Hadoop or Spark job's user cache so that the cache doesn't use too much disk space in Amazon EMR?

 Resize the cluster or scale Amazon EMR

 You can also extend the EBS volumes in existing nodes or use a dynamic scaling script.
-For more information, see the following:
+For more information, see How do I resolve "no space left on device" stage failures in an Apache Spark job on Amazon EMR?

 Related information